5 Tips for Better Sleep — Make This the “Year of Sleep” in Your Home

-We’ve started your 2019 off by doing the hard part — we identified five achievable sleep goals for you and your family.
-Whether it’s getting your toddler to sleep, or establishing some good habits for you, here’s how to make 2019 the “Year of Sleep” in your home.
+We’ve started your year off by doing the hard part — we identified five achievable sleep goals for you and your family.
+Whether it’s getting your toddler to sleep, or establishing some good habits for you, here’s how to make this the “Year of Sleep” in your home.

 Soothing Bedtime Routine

 Children (and many adults) thrive on routine.
 To avoid the chaos at bedtime, create a calming bedtime routine.
-Some example activities include:
+The most important tips for better sleep start with a bedtime routine:

 Set a Time — Once you decide on an age-appropriate bedtime, allow a “wind-down” period.
 Start at least a half-hour prior, pick up toys, stop any engaging games or excitement, and start to get into “bedtime mode.”